DeSantis unveils an aggressive immigration and border security policy that largely mirrors Trump’s

 Speaking from a podium emblazoned with the words, “No Excuses” and “Stop the Invasion,” DeSantis noted that there were more immigrants deported in the first four years of the Obama administration than in Trump’s first term.

-And while DeSantis avoided using Trump’s name during his speech, his repeated references to the unfinished border wall were nonetheless a knock on the former president.
+He made repeated references to the unfinished border wall, an indirect knock on the former president, who is now his chief rival in the crowded Republican presidential primary.
 Trump tried and ultimately failed to finish a border wall along the entire 1,950-mile (3,140-kilometer) U.S.-Mexico border during his four years in office.

 Before the Monday announcement, the DeSantis campaign released new merchandise bearing the words, “Build The Wall.
 No Excuses.”

-Trump apparently watched his Republican rival’s appearance on television, describing DeSantis’ remarks as “very boring.”
+Trump apparently watched DeSantis on television, describing his trip to the border as “a total waste of time.”

-“The DeSanctus speech was just a rehash of all the things I did to have the ‘safest and strongest Border in U.S. history,'” Trump wrote on social media.
+“He is a failed candidate, whose sole purpose in making the trip was to reiterate the fact that he would do all of the things done by me in creating the strongest Border, by far, in U.S. history,” Trump wrote on social media.

+The fierce feud between Trump and DeSantis, which includes clashes over policy and personality, will continue on Tuesday as both men are scheduled to campaign in New Hampshire.
+But immigration has been central to their messages no matter where they are.

 Trump emphasized immigration while delivering the keynote address to hundreds of enthusiastic religious conservatives at the Faith and Freedom Coalition’s conference in Washington over the weekend.
 He promised to carry out “the largest domestic deportation operation on the border” and boasted about completing more than 300 miles (or 480 kilometers) of wall along the southern border during his administration while promising to build even more should he win another term.